Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 enable_platform_mpeg_h_audio &#35;&#35; Enable experimental MPEG H audio.
 Enabled in Thorium for useability.

-enable_mse_mpeg2ts_stream_parser &#35;&#35; Enable MPEG-TS media stream parsing/demuxing.
+enable_mse_mpeg2ts_stream_parser &#35;&#35; Enable experimental MPEG-TS media stream parsing/demuxing.
 Doesn't seem to work on non CrOS platforms.
 Enabled anyway in Thorium for all platforms for useability.

 ## Optimizations
 use_thin_lto &#35;&#35; Enable thinLTO optimizations.
-Should be enabled for all Thorium builds, even debug ones.
+Should be enabled for all Thorium builds, even Debug ones.
 See > https://clang.llvm.org/docs/ThinLTO.html

 thin_lto_enable_optimizations &#35;&#35; Enable more aggressive thinLTO optimizations.
 Enabled in Thorium for performance, and makes use of the -O3 Cflags, LDflags, and import_instr_limit = 30 flags in the main chrome BUILD.gn file.
 Disabled for Debug builds.

 chrome_pgo_phase &#35;&#35; Set the implementation of PGO in Chromium.
 Options are: 0 (none), 1 (Instrumentation Phase Only), and 2 (Full PGO).
 1 and 2 requires setting a *.profdata file for the platform below.
-Thorium uses 2, except for debug builds.
+Thorium uses 2, except for Debug builds.
 1 should only be used when profiling.
 Cannot be enabled on ChromiumOS/ThoriumOS.
 Can be disabled for faster compilation.
 Disabled for Debug builds.
 See > https://en.wikipedia.org/wiki/Profile-guided_optimization

 pgo_data_path &#35;&#35; Set the full path to the *.profdata file for PGO.
 Downloaded when running trunk.sh in Thorium.
-Disabled in debug builds and ThoriumOS.
+Disabled in Debug builds and ThoriumOS.